YubicoLabs/java-webauthn-passwordless-workshop/2_Credential_Repository/README.md

 This layer manages the general architecture of the system, and is where most business logic and integration code would go.
 The demo server implements the "persistent" storage of users and credential registrations - the `CredentialRepository` integration point - as the `InMemoryRegistrationStorage` class, which simply keeps them stored in memory for a limited time.
 The transient storage of pending challenges is also kept in memory, but for a shorter duration.

-The logic for authorizing registration of additional credentials, and deregistration of credentials, is also in this layer.
+The logic for authorizing registration of additional credentials, and de-registration of credentials, is also in this layer.
 In general, anything that would be specific to a particular Relying Party (RP) would go in this layer.

 **Yubico Utils**